MiningDAO/DeMine/test/TestCases.md

  - [x] setPrice with non-owner, should fail
  - [x] setPrice with price lower than cost, should fail
  - [x] setPrice with pool owner, should success
+    - use prices(ids) to confirm price info, tokens with without price set should use base price
  - [x] transferPool with non-owner, should fail
  - [x] transferPool to address(0), should fail
  - [x] transferPool with pool owner, should success